A Set-Matrix Duality Principle for the Dirac Equation

 In the same way one can solve the equation (\ref{8}) for the free antiparticle with

 Its four-component spinor $\nu_{s}$ must have the form

 The availability of an index $a$ in one of $\nu^{(r)}$ and $\nu_{a}^{(r)}$ implies their difference.
-We see in addition that jointly with (\ref{3}) and (\ref{12}), the four-component wave function (\ref{24}) constitutes from (\ref{8}) the system of the two other equations
+We see in addition that jointly with (\ref{3}) and (\ref{13}), the four-component wave function (\ref{63}) constitutes from (\ref{8}) a system of the two other equations

 Inserting the second of its solutions